Maine coon kitten black and white

 Why does my kitten not use their litter box?

-There are a number of reasons why your kitten may not want to use their litter box.
+There are a number of reasons why your kitten might not want to use their litter box.
 Here are some of the most common to watch out for:

 Cleanliness